Summary

 So, to be clear: no student would be denied access to communication supports even if such skills were not reliably in place.
 We would still search for the most appropriate scaffold.
 While some advanced devices can be used to help train some basic skills which are not yet reliable, those same skills (by the same token) would not be available reliably for AAC on that advanced system.
 This is a context in which the availability of growth opportunities must be weighed carefully; that is to say, this is another risk analysis: with or without using AAC, people typically continue to train (or hone) their communication skills across their lifespan.
 So even though their systems are never expected to be entirely reliable, they still fare best when learning with systems that are fundamentally and mostly reliable, which describes a continual context of growth opportunities.
 A device that is dedicated in significant proportion to training, then, is not really an AAC system, and might not need formal support from an AAC specialist.

 This is the sense in which we tend to look for a set of reliable skills before putting formal AAC services in place, albeit motivated exceptions exist.
-Those skills are described in the checklist for basic communication.
+Those skills are described in the checklist for basic communication (Appendix A1).
 Those descriptions are easily turned into measurable IEP goals and objectives.
 During the development of these skills, the student’s classroom SLP will often bring in devices to see what the student’s interactions will be, and assistive communication systems will be in place.
 This is one area where the principle applies of making least-dangerous decisions that will provide challenges while learning.

 Request for a Formal AAC Evaluation